-Program Purpose: The 2015 Minnesota Legislature provided $315,000 to the Department of Natural Resources to fund the Off Highway Vehicle (OHV) Safety Enforcement Grant Program during the 2016 and 2017 fiscal years.
-Funding is to be used by counties to assist the state in OHV enforcement activities, including training local staff, holding ATV safety classes, and field enforcement activity.
+The 2015 Minnesota Legislature provided $315,000 to the Department of Natural Resources (DNR) to fund the Snowmobile Safety (SSE) Safety Enforcement Grant Program during the 2016 and 2017 fiscal years.
+Funding is to be used by counties to assist the state in snowmobile safety enforcement activities, including training local staff, holding snowmobile safety classes, and field enforcement activity.

-General Information: A total of $315,000 in funding is available for use in each fiscal year (2016 & 2017).
-Participating counties will be applying for funding for both fiscal years in this single application and the subsequent contract, which will be sent to participants, once final dollar amounts are determined.
+A total of $315,000 in funding is available for use in each fiscal year (2016 & 2017).
+Participating counties will be applying for funding for both fiscal years in this single application, and the subsequent contract, which will be sent to participating counties only, once final dollar amounts are determined.
 Grant amounts will be the same to each participating county in each program/fiscal year, and should be used (and will be reimbursed) only for expenses incurred during the state fiscal year in which the grant is awarded.
-DNR will issue one grant contract for the two- year biennium, once the funding is awarded and final allocations are determined, in July 2015.
+DNR will issue one grant contract for the two-year biennium, once the funding is awarded and final allocations are determined, in July 2015.

 An announcement/letter of invitation to participate has been sent to each Minnesota County Sheriff's Office, along with the application form.
 All reporting forms, the application and the letters of correspondence will be posted on the DNR website.

-REPORTING REQUIREMENT SINCE 2009: STATE LAW REQUIRES THAT ALL PARTICIPATING COUNTIES POST THEIR ACCOMPLISHMENTS THROUGH PARTICIPATION IN THE GRANT PROGRAM, EACH ON THEIR RESPECTIVE COUNTY WEBSITE BY JUNE 30TH OF EACH YEAR, AND REPORT THE SAME INFORMATOPM TO THE DNR.
+NEW REQUIREMENT SINCE 2009: STATE LAW REQUIRES THAT ALL PARTICIPATING COUNTIES POST THEIR ACCOMPLISHMENTS THROUGH PARTICIPATION IN THE GRANT PROGRAM, EACH ON THEIR RESPECTIVE COUNTY WEBSITE BY JUNE 30TH OF EACH YEAR, AND REPORT THE SAME INFORMATION TO THE DNR.

-Requirements: Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
-Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted completion report.
+Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
+Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted reporting forms.
 Guidance on filling out those forms is provided as a part of this posting.
 Payment system reports should be obtained from your county's auditor or treasurer.

 NOTE!
 No reimbursement can be made for work done without having a signed, returned and fully executed contract in place prior to the expenditure being made, for each year of the contract.
 Once you receive your contract copies, sign and return all three (3) copies.

-How to Apply: County grant applications have been mailed out to all county sheriffs' offices, and are also available on the DNR website.
-Fill out the application, which is the indication you intend to participate in the grant program, to Chuck Niska, at the address shown below, no later than October 3, 2015
+County grant applications have been mailed out to all county sheriff's offices, and are also available on the DNR website.
+Fill out the application, which is the indication you intend to participate in the grant program, to Chuck Niska, at the address shown below, no later than October 3, 2015.

 Additional forms on this website include:

-- SSE Grant Preliminary Allocation Spreadsheet for 2016-17
+- SSE Grant Preliminary and Final Allocation Spreadsheets for 2016-2017

 - SSE Allowable Expense Information Page: For review and guidance, not to be returned